Lips are one of the main focal points on the face.

-Many of the cheaper, commercial lip gloss products are made from petrochemicals such as Mineral Oil, which is very drying; this is why you will often find people addicted to certain chapstick.
+Many cheaper, commercial lip gloss products are made from petrochemicals such as mineral oil and are very drying; this is why you will often find people addicted to certain chapstick.

 Make sure you include a natural humectant in your recipes such as Glycerin or Honey and protective emollients like Jojoba oil will keep the lips hydrated for longer.

 If you are one of those people who can never have enough lip balm, then you will love the following recipes:

 Want to know how to make a lip gloss that tastes like chocolate, Cocoa butter is a great ingredient to include in your formula, as it has a lovely chocolatey flavour and aroma.